5 Hot Marketing Career Areas Worth Checking Out

 Listed below, you can discover additional details pertaining to working as a public relations and communications professional in Canada.
 Upon completing your training and beginning your job search, you may be qualified to take on positions such as communications specialist, community liaison officer, marketing and communications coordinator, media coordinator, multimedia coordinator, or public relations specialist.
 It is worth noting that some of the best opportunities go to experienced PR pros who've earned the APR (Accredited in Public Relations) designation through the Canadian Public Relations Society.

-- Job outlook—Moderate across Canada with the exception of Nova Scotia, Nunavut, and Ontario where the outlook is strong
+- Job outlook—Moderate across Canada with the exception of BC, Nova Scotia, Saskatchewan, and Ontario where the outlook is strong

 3. Market Research and Analytics